Lotus Evora: Evora GT430 Sport and GT410 Sport

 Later in 2017, Lotus unveiled another variant of the Evora GT430 called the Evora GT430 Sport.
 It features a more aerodynamic body and removes the GT430's rear wing for smoother airflow and reduced drag.
-This helps increase the top speed to 196 mph, with the automatic version having a top speed of 174 mph because of added gearbox weight.
+This helps increase the top speed to 196 mph, with the automatic version having a top speed of 174 mph.

 To celebrate its 70th anniversary, Lotus unveiled the new Evora GT410 Sport.
 Available as a two-seater or 2+2, the GT410 Sport takes the GT430's basic shape and adds new composite front and rear body panels minus some of the 430's higher downforce pieces for a subtler shape.
 The revised front panel has larger carbon-fibre air ducts that move air around the front wheels more efficiently, cutting turbulence and drag.
 Deeper front and rear splitters and carbon ducts behind the rear wheels add downforce, which is increased by 211 pounds.
 Other carbon pieces include the front-access panel, roof panel and rear decklid.
 The car is powered by the same engine powering the rest of the Evora lineup, rated at 410 hp and 310 lbft of torque, allowing for a 0-to-60 mph acceleration time of 3.9 seconds with the manual and four seconds with the six-speed automatic.
 The car weighs 2859 lb, 62 lb less than the 410.